stemey/baucis-example/README.md

     node app

-Use [gform-admin](http://www.toobop.net/gform-admin/index.html) to browser and manage the application data
+Use [gform-admin](http://www.toobop.net/gform-admin/index.html) to browse and manage the application data

 or